Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: The Proposed Methodology

 \subsection{Generalization of the Null Hypothesis and Test Statistic}

-Researchers are often interested in testing a hypothesis involving certain sets of factor levels.
-In the immigration conjoint experiment, one may be interested in comparing high skilled (e.g., \textit{research scientist}, \textit{doctor}) and low skilled (e.g., \textit{janitor}, \textit{gardener}) immigrants.
-Such grouping may be formed across different factors (e.g., \textit{janitor} from \textit{Mexico} vs. \textit{gardener} from Europe---either \textit{France}, \textit{Germany}, or \textit{Poland}).
-In addition, the grouping may not be exhaustive---some factor levels may not belong to any groups of interest.
+Researchers are often interested in testing only a few levels of interest as opposed to testing the whole factor.
 Yet, simply dropping the observations that correspond to those irrelevant factor levels can lead to a loss of statistical power.
 An advantage of the formulation described below is that we can retain all observations including those whose factor levels are irrelevant, which can improve statistical power.
-For example, suppose we are interested in how respondents differentiate immigrants from \textit{Mexico} and \textit{Europe}.
-If the way in which respondents differentiate between immigrants from \textit{Mexico} and those from \textit{Europe} is different from how they distinguish between immigrants from \textit{Mexico} and those from \textit{China}, then this implies that the respondents are viewing immigrants from \textit{Mexico} differently than those from \text{Europe}.
+For example, suppose we are interested in how respondents differentiate immigrants from \textit{Mexico} and \textit{Germany}.
+If the way in which respondents differentiate between immigrants from \textit{Mexico} and those from \textit{Germany} is different from how they distinguish between immigrants from \textit{Mexico} and those from \textit{China}, then this implies that the respondents are viewing immigrants from \textit{Mexico} differently than those from \textit{Germany}.
 Therefore, detecting any differences for even the irrelevant levels may help improve the statistical power.

-Here, we generalize the null hypothesis and test statistic, given in Equations~\eqref{eq:null}~and~\eqref{eq:hiernet}, so that the methodology can accommodate any combinations of factor levels.
-We begin by introducing a coarsening function $c$ that takes $q$ factors of interest $X$ as input and transforms them to a new set of grouped factors $\widetilde{X}$.
-Formally, this function is defined as $c: \mathcal{X} \mapsto \widetilde{\mathcal{X}}$ where $\widetilde{\mathcal{X}}$ represents the support of the grouped factors $\widetilde{X}$ with $|\mathcal{X}| \ge |\widetilde{\mathcal{X}}|$.
-In one of the aforementioned examples, to compare \textit{janitor} from \textit{Mexico} with \textit{gardener} from \textit{Europe}, we define the function $c$ on the ``profession'' and ``country of origin'' factors such that the (\textit{janitor}, \textit{Mexico}) combination takes one value whereas the (\textit{gardener}, \textit{France}), (\textit{gardener}, \textit{Germany}), and (\textit{gardener}, \textit{Poland}) combinations all take another value, which we may label as (\textit{gardener}, \textit{Europe}) in $\widetilde{X}$.
-All other factor level combinations are mapped to different values.

-Next, we define the outcome for each level of newly transformed factor levels.
-Given the coarsening function $c$ defined above, we introduce the marginalized potential outcome variable $\widetilde{Y}(\widetilde{x}, z)$, which averages over the distribution of original factor levels that are grouped.
-Formally, this new outcome variable has the following conditional distribution,